harshul786/spring-arangoDb-demo/README.md

 To run the application, follow these steps:

 1. Open the project in IntelliJ IDEA.
-2. Locate the `CharacterController` class in the project.
+2. Locate the `DemoApplication` class in the project.
-3. Right-click on the `CharacterController` class.
+3. Right-click on the `DemoApplication` class.
-4. Select "Run CharacterController" or "Debug CharacterController" from the context menu.
+4. Select "Run DemoApplication" or "Debug DemoApplication" from the context menu.

 ### Test the APIs: